A function is a block of code which only runs

 Keyword arguments –

-Python allows us to call the function with the keyword arguments.
-This kind of function call will enable us to pass the arguments in the random order.
+kind of function call will enable us to pass the arguments in the random order.

-The name of the arguments is treated as the keywords and matched in the function calling and definition.
-If the same match is found, the values of the arguments are copied in the function definition.
+The name of the arguments is treated as the keywords and matched in the

 Consider the following example.